AshwiniKurady/Gesture_Recognition_using_Neural_Networks/README.md

 * To calculate the movement in gestures, we store (r, 𝜙, 𝜃) for each joint instead of (x,y,z) coordinates.

 ![spherical_coordinate](/resources/spherical_coordinate.png)

+# Experimental Observation on 3D gesture data

+* Applying Conv LSTM model on 9 gestures and for 6 joint positions of each of the gestures and keeping frame length to be 30.
+* train/test split of the 9 gestures data with 75% for training and 25% for testing.
+* Average test accuracy is ~ 50%.
+* Drop in accuracy can be considered as a normal behavior because of increase in the input size for the model.
+* Being able to reduce the noise in the data and experimenting the model with different parameters can still outperform 2D model.